Saeschi/analoge_uhr/readme.md

 # Analog Clock
 This project includes:
-- An HTML file which is completle useless
+- An HTML file which is completle useless.
 - Two JavaScript files to handle the clock's functionality.
 - A CSS file for styling.